Skip to main content

 Plan Ahead

 One of the best things you can to combat inflation is plan ahead.
 Hopefully, you still have time for that.
 Although inflation is hitting us especially hard in the wake of the pandemic, it has always existed.
-The average inflation rate over the years is about 1.5-to-2%.
+The average inflation rate over the years is about 2%.
 That means even in “normal times,” goods and services are going to keep getting more expensive.

 The earlier you start planning (and saving) for your retirement, the better.
 Start to plan your living situation, curb your consumer debts, and develop a diverse investment portfolio.
 Mix in some safer investments like bonds.
 Don’t get too risky, especially as your planned retirement age hits.
-The last thing you want is for your stake of Tesla stock to drop by 40% because Elon Musk makes a dumb tweet.
-And for God’s sake, don’t stake your retirement in Bitcoin.

 The Bottom Line